'70s-Themed Wedding Ideas: 23 Unforgettable Options

-The ‘70s were all about bohemian fun with retro hues, flared-out pants and sleeves, and plenty of classic rock influence.
+The ‘70s were all about bohemian fun with retro hues, bell bottoms and flared sleeves, and plenty of classic rock.
 Whether you want to pay homage to Stevie Nicks or go all out with earth-toned rainbows, a ‘70s-themed wedding is guaranteed to be a lot of fun.
 Hold on to your fringe jackets as we take you through these awesome ‘70s-themed wedding ideas sourced from expert planners and industry professionals.

 You’ve probably already seen the surge of neutral rainbows and earthy round shapes when it comes to home decor trends on Pinterest and Tik Tok.
 Everyone from high-end designers to YouTube DIYers are using natural elements such as macrame and terracotta to pay homage to this time period.
 Here are some easy — and inexpensive — ways to get the look for your wedding.

 1. Add an archway.
 “A wedding arch with colorful blooms and/or lush greenery may be used for the ceremony,” Roberts said.
 “If flowers are not the intended vibe, an arch with macrame adorned with greenery may work.”